 Isofix isn’t a safety feature, except in reducing installion mistakes.
 I have recently seen a number of parents who have made errors with the isofix base, so that isn’t always true.
 A proper seatbelt installation is even a percentage point or so safer in most independent testing.

 In an infant seat, isofix is definitely a great convenience and makes life a lot easier – which every parent needs.
 That said, the base often costs as much as the seat itself.

 On the topic of isofix bases, some brands will sell the base as a long term investment.
 There are a number of gorgeous modular systems available, these bases work with both the infant and toddler seat.
 While there can be great value in this if you have a bigger budget than most, it is worth keeping in mind that the safest toddler seats don’t need isofix.
 And that isofix seats limit harness use to 18kg, as opposed to the Axkid Minikid, Axkid Move, BeSafe iZi Plus or the Volvo Maxway (seatbelt only install, allowing harnessing to 25kg).

 Lastly – choose your travel system AFTER buying the safest seat you can afford.
 Many travel systems come with no-name brand infant seats that don’t even come with a manual.

-My top 4 infant seats to look for at Mama Magic Baby Expo
+My top 4 infant seats to look for at Baby Expos

-Criteria: seatbelt or isofix installation, independent safety test scores with safety focus, available at the show (Axkid’s Modukid Infant seat arrives in early 2020, Recaro won’t be at the show but offer incredibly safe infant seats).
+Criteria: seatbelt or isofix installation, independent safety test scores with safety focus, available at the show (Axkid’s Modukid Infant seat arrives before June 2020, Recaro won’t be at the show but offer incredibly safe infant seats).

 - Maxi Cosi Pebble Plus (use from 40cm to 75cm, weight limit 13kg)